araichev/pyclub/README.rst

           """
           pass

   Hint: Use the function ``shapely.geometry.mapping`` to quickly convert a Shapely geometry into a GeoJSON geometry.
+Also, replace ``numpy.nan`` data values with a string such as ``'n/a'`` to avoid hassles when dumping to JSON.

   As a way to test your function's output, convert it to a JSON string via Python's built in ``json.dumps`` function, and then paste that feature collection into `geojson.io <http://geojson.io>`_ as one of the elements in the ``features`` list.
+You can also test your output at `GeoJSONLint <http://geojsonlint.com/>`_.

 5. Use your functions above to create a simple screen line counter: